Balcony Solar Is Coming to the UK

 Estimated annual savings from a 600W balcony solar kit in southern England (based on 3.5 peak sun hours/day at current UK electricity rates of 24.5p/kWh).

-How Much Can UK Renters Save?
+How Much Can UK Renters Save with Balcony Solar?

 UK electricity prices hit 24.5p per kWh in 2026 — up from 14p in 2020.
 That's a 75% increase in six years.
 Here's what a balcony kit does: